Emma Grede: Philanthropy

-Emma Grede regularly addresses the need for more diverse representation amongst CEOs and entrepreneurs and has used her influence to create opportunities for people of color, specifically.
+Emma Grede regularly addresses the need for more diverse representation amongst CEOs and entrepreneurs and has used her influence to create opportunities for people of colour, specifically.
 Grede is a guest shark on the first episode of season 13 and the fourteenth episode of season 14 of the reality television series Shark Tank.
-She is the first mixed race woman investor on the show.
+She is the first mixed-race woman investor on the show.
 In 2024, she became a guest dragon on the 21st series of Dragons' Den.

 Grede also is chairwoman of the 15 Percent Pledge, an initiative for retailers to reserve 15% of their shelf space for black-owned businesses.
 Designer Aurora James spearheaded the movement after being inspired following the murder of George Floyd in 2020 and subsequent protests.
-By 2022, the nonprofit helped black business owners generate $10 billion in revenue.
+By 2022, the non-profit helped black business owners generate $10 billion in revenue.

 Recognition

 In November 2022, Emma, husband Jens Grede, and Kim Kardashian won the first Innovation Award presented by Amazon Fashion for Skims at the CFDA Awards in New York.
 With an estimated net worth of $320 million by 2023, Forbes magazine identified Grede as one of the Richest Self-Made Women in America.

+In 2026, Grede took part in an online web series titled "The Career Ladder" that got her a lot of online traction.

 Personal life

-Grede is married to Jens Grede, the Swedish co-founder of Skims and the denim brand Frame.
-The couple moved to Bel Air, Los Angeles in 2017, and they have four children together.
+In 2012, Grede married Jens Grede, the Swedish co-founder of Skims and the denim brand Frame.
+The couple moved to Bel Air, Los Angeles, in 2017 and have four children together.

-In her mid-twenties, Grede learned that she is "super-dyslexic".
+In her mid-twenties, Grede learned that she is dyslexic.
 Despite her diagnosis, she has openly embraced her neurodiversity and credits it with contributing to her creative problem-solving and innovative business approach.
-In interviews, Grede has emphasized how being dyslexic pushed her to think differently and approach challenges from unique perspectives, which she believes is an asset in the entrepreneurial world.
+In interviews, Grede has emphasised how being dyslexic pushed her to think differently and approach challenges from unique perspectives, which she believes is an asset in the entrepreneurial world.

+In August 2026, she was the guest for BBC Radio 4's Desert Island Discs.
+Her music choices included "Ain't No Mountain High Enough" by Diana Ross and "Stand By Me" by Ben E. King.
+Her book choice was The Prophet by Kahlil Gibran and her luxury item a mattress and high quality bedding.